DATA PROCESSING ADDENDUM

 The obligations and rights of the Customer are as set out in this DPA.

-1. Provider maintains internal policies and procedures, or procures that its Subprocessors do so, which are designed to:
+1. Processor maintains internal policies and procedures, or procures that its Subprocessors do so, which are designed to:

-(a) secure any personal data Processed by Provider against accidental or unlawful loss, access or disclosure;
+a. secure any personal data Processed by Processor against accidental or unlawful loss, access or disclosure;

-(b) identify reasonably foreseeable and internal risks to security and unauthorised access to the personal data Processed by Provider;
+b. identify reasonably foreseeable and internal risks to security and unauthorised access to the personal data Processed by Processor;